VRCWizard/glados-tts--For-TTS-Voice-Wizard-/README.md

 setx PHONEMIZER_ESPEAK_PATH 'C:\Program Files\eSpeak NG\espeak-ng.exe'
 ```

-- If those commands don't work you may have to add the enviornment varibales manually.
+- If those commands don't work you may have to add the environment variables manually.